Amesbury Public Schools will be closed through Friday, May 1st.

 This closure is considered part of the 185 day school year, and school will not be in session longer than our planned 185th day, June 24th.

-Other than the designated times noted above, all school building will be closed to the public from Monday, March 16th - through Friday, May 1st.
+All school building will be closed to the public from Monday, March 16th - through Friday, May 1st.

 The teachers and principals have been working together to make sure that your children will have opportunities to continue their learning during this closure.
 Our Director of Food Services and Director of Finance have arranged for students to continue to be fed, and the Director of Special Education is working to help support our students with special needs.
 The School District is also offering its resources to the community at large and will be partnering with the City to offer van rides and meals to those in need.
 We sincerely appreciate the tremendous support that the schools have seen from the community during this unprecedented time.
 We will continue to update the community via this website page and through our Blackboard Connect System.